|

 - on Ultra 5's it's near the mouse cable [bottom left hole looking

+from the rear].
+Software CDsInsert CD.
+The CD will be mounted in the file system at /cdrom.
 To eject the CD use "eject cdrom" after making sure you are no longer

-in the /cdrom directory (otherwise you'll get a "device busy" complaint
+in the /cdromdirectory (otherwise you'll get a "device busy" complaint

+and CD will not be ejected).
 If you need "raw" access to a CDROM, then just like with any other removable

-device handled by the Volume Manager, this can be done by looking under /vol
+device handled by the Volume Manager, this can be done by looking under /vol-- just like when you "tar" floppies. |